 - Open Counseling: OpenCounseling's mission has been to connect people with local therapists they can afford.

-- Psychological Health Center of Excellence (Military) Live Chat: PHCoE leads a collaborative effort toward optimizing psychological health and traumatic brain injury evaluation, treatment and rehabilitation for warriors, veterans, and their families.
-You may contact PHCoE 24/7 for more information at toll free number (866) 966-1020.
+- Psychological Health Center of Excellence (Military): PHCoE leads a collaborative effort toward optimizing psychological health and traumatic brain injury evaluation, treatment and rehabilitation for warriors, veterans, and their families.

 Resources for Veterans with Disabilities

-- College Student Veterans with Disabilities: Student veterans can learn more about getting started in college, financial aid, PSTD Resources, and more.
+- College Student Veterans with Disabilities: Student veterans can learn more about getting started in college, financial aid, PTSD Resources, and more.

 - Combat Wounded Veterans Career Center: Find jobs with veteran-friendly companies for Veterans or Veteran’s spouse and family.
 You can also learn more about Veteran-related benefits, news, military life, and discounts.